hetach/hetach/docs/Usage.md

 int main()
 {
-    // Application uses built-in webserver.
-Use FCGIApplication instead to init FastCGI context Application *app = new Application();
+    // create application with http server listening on default address and port Application *app = new Application(new WebServer());

     Controller *controller = new IndexController();